 - • Review of University Policy 1301– Responsible Use of Computing

-- • Employees should complete the Flexible Work Agreement when they are able
+- • Employees should complete the the Flexible Work Agreement or Remote Work Agreement when they are able

 - • The completion of the Flexible Work Agreement is not a prerequisite to initiate telework.
 We ask that you complete the form when you are able so that expectations are clear and documented in the “Additional Comments” section.
 The emergency telework option should be selected as this arrangement is not necessarily intended to be permanent.

 - • Appropriate equipment to complete work on time and properly